Food Law

 , Christine LEBEL, Associate Professor (HDR), University of Bourgogne Franche-Comté

-The Regulatory Framework for Food Advertising in Quebec: From Health to Sustainable Development
+The Regulatory Framework Governing Food Product Representations in Quebec: From Health to Sustainable Development

 Balancing Regulation and Promotion in the Creation of Healthy Food Environments Through the Law